matrix-org/matrix-spec-proposals/proposals/3783-fixed-base64-sas-verification.md

-# MSCxxxx: Fixed base64 for SAS verification
+# MSC3783: Fixed base64 for SAS verification

 libolm's original implementation for calculating the MAC for SAS-based device verification [encoded the base64 output